enheit/jessie-and-friends/same-thing-from-the-different-universes.md

-Same things from different universes
+# Same things from different universes

+Impressions: 4.9/5

+Note:

+ - Everything look ok

+---

 In the previous chapter, we created two toys for Jessie's friends.
 Each of these toys was created and committed to a separate branch.
-In order for commits with instructions for toys to appear in the `master` branch, we had to merge each branch into `master`.
+In order for these toys to appear in the `master` branch, we had to merge each branch into `master`.
 So, Boopi was able to create toys for these cuties.

 But what if we could create instructions for the same toy in parallel and merge them together?
 What would happen?
-What would happen if things from two universes appeared in one?
+What would happen if two same things from different universes appeared in one?
+Do they merge at all?
 Let's figure it out!

-To do this experiment, we will create an apple for Boopi in two separate branches.
+To do this experiment, we will need to create an apple in two separate branches.

 Woof-woof!